-- Giving to the Library
+About the Library

 The UNH Library supports the educational and research activities of the students, faculty, and staff of the University of New Hampshire while serving New Hampshire residents as a research-level library and depository for US and NH government publications.
 The UNH Library includes the main Dimond Library, three branch libraries for physical sciences and engineering, and a library storage facility.
-Dimond Library houses collections in the social sciences, humanities, business, health and human services, education, earth sciences, and government documents (including maps).
+Dimond Library houses collections in the social sciences, humanities, business, health and human services, education, earth sciences, life sciences, agriculture, and government documents (including maps).
 Dimond Library is also the home of the Dimond Academic Commons, the Douglas and Helena Milne Special Collections and Archives, and the University Museum.